The Searchers (band): 1960–1984

-The band continued to record for Liberty Records and RCA Records, and worked on the British "Chicken-in-a-Basket" touring circuit.
-They had a minor US hit in 1971 with "Desdemona".
-A contract with RCA Victor's UK wing resulted in an album of rerecorded hits titled Second Take (1972), later reissued on the budget RCA International label as Needles & Pins.
-However, that was overshadowed by Pye's Golden Hour of the Searchers compilation of the original hits that came out at the same time.
-Despite recording new material, including covers of Neil Sedaka's "Solitaire" and the Bee Gees' "Spicks And Specks", which were issued as RCA singles with scant promotion, much of their new work was not issued at the time, and RCA later dropped the group.
+After three unsuccessful singles during 1967 - "Popcorn, Double Feature", "Western Union" and "Secondhand Dealer" - Pye chose to drop the group after their original contract expired at the end of the year.
+The band then began playing the British cabaret circuit.
+They signed with Liberty Records, though none of the singles the group released for the label were successful, and no album appeared during this period.
+At the beginning of 1970, John Blunt was replaced by Billy Adamson.
+In 1971, the group signed to RCA Records and achieved a minor US hit with "Desdemona".
+It was followed by an album of re-recorded hits titled Second Take, though it was overshadowed by Pye's Golden Hour of the Searchers compilation of the original hits that came out at the same time.
+Despite recording new material, including covers of Neil Sedaka's "Solitaire" and the Bee Gees' "Spicks and Specks", which were issued as RCA singles with scant promotion, much of their new work was not issued at the time, and RCA later dropped the group.

 The group continued to tour through the 1970s, playing both the expected old hits as well as contemporary songs such as an extended live version of Neil Young's "Southern Man".
 They were rewarded in 1979 when Sire Records signed them to a multi-record deal.
 Two albums were released: The Searchers and Play for Today (retitled Love's Melodies outside the UK).
 Both records garnered critical acclaim and featured some original tracks, as well as covers of songs such as Alex Chilton's "September Gurls" and John Fogerty's "Almost Saturday Night".
 But with scant promotion and little if any radio airplay, they did not break into the charts.
-The first album was quickly revamped following release with a few extra tracks added, one song dropped (a cover of Bob Dylan's "Coming From The Heart"), and a new sleeve.
+The first album was quickly revamped following release with a few extra tracks added, one song dropped (a cover of Bob Dylan's "Coming from the Heart"), and a new sleeve.